michaelthorne/front-end-code-guide/README.md

 _This is a work in progress…_

+# Front-end Code Guide

-# HTML, CSS and JavaScript code guide
+For HTML, CSS and JavaScript

 ## Overview